annahanslc/ames-housing-data/README.md

 ### *Observations of Other Features*

-1. I expect that the type of building would be correlated to the SalePrice as well.
+1. **Building Type** I expect that the type of building would be correlated to the SalePrice as well.
 The Pearson R correlation coefficient for SalePrice and BldgType is 0.19, which is not as high as some of the other features, but still notable.
 To visualize what kind of impact it has on SalePrice, I will use *seaborn's lmplot* to plot SalePrice against GrLivArea using BldgType as the hue.

    ![sns_price_area_bldgtype](https://github.com/user-attachments/assets/8e50e986-23da-45a4-8848-1c3de3c0afb2)